Ontario Fly Fishing: 15 Best Places And Methods To Try

 Fly fishing can also be learned easily by using the tips and advice I provide on this website and on my blog website.
 You can also learn fly fishing from a friend, through a guide service or through books and magazines, and even on YouTube.

-Sure, there’s a ton of information on-line that might confuse a newbie. and there is a bunch of books and videos to choose from, but I will help you narrow that down and show you what’s best for fly fishing in Ontario.
-This way you can skip all the not-so-good and non-relevant stuff.
+Sure, there’s a ton of information online that might confuse a newbie.
+And there is a bunch of books and videos to choose from, but I will help you narrow that down and show you what’s best for fly fishing in Ontario.
+This way, you can skip all the not-so-good and non-relevant stuff.

 I have taught thousands of beginner to advanced anglers on the water so let me teach you the right way.